lookdeepu/CareerBox/Draft Resume.md

 # About Me

-“Engineer by trade, Mathematician by heart”
+_“Engineer by trade, Mathematician by heart”_

 # Objective

-To make a Computer, a Story-Teller looking at any Data.gxz xxzZr
+To make a Computer, a Story-Teller looking at any Data

 # Skills and Abilities